Comedy club: Japan

 The emergence of Japanese comedy clubs can be traced back to the 18th century with the establishment of Yose theatres.
 These early iterations were constructed for various forms of entertainment, such as Kōdan, Rōkyoku, Rakugo, and other varieties.

 Over the years, a notable convergence occurred between Yose and Rakugo, with the two becoming increasingly intertwined.
 In contemporary times, the majority of Yose theatres exclusively feature Rakugo performances, underscoring the prevalent association between Yose theatres and this particular form of comedic storytelling.

 Rakugo is a traditional Japanese storytelling art where a hanashika enacts stories by embodying characters through distinct voices, gestures, and wordplay.
 The narratives typically conclude with a punch line, referred to as "ochi," akin to the structure observed in contemporary stand-up comedy, which often utilizes punchlines and wordplay for comedic effect.
-In this way, Yose were the first comedy clubs hosting stand-up comedians (hanashikas) through the art of Rakugo.
+In this way, Yose were the first comedy clubs hosting stand-up comedians (hanashika) through the art of Rakugo.

 The first Yose theatre was organized in 1798 by Karaku Sanshotei 1st at the Shitaya-jinja Shrine in Shitaya, Tokyo.
 The stone monument commemorating the birthplace of Yose is located in this shrine, initially referred to as yoseba before later adopting the term "yose."
 Towards the end of the Edo period, multiple Yose theatres emerged, providing a primary source of entertainment in towns where options were limited.

 The subsequent Meiji and Taisho eras witnessed the appearance of large-scale Yose theatres.
 However, with the advent of various entertainments like television, the number of visitors to Yose establishments significantly declined, leading to closures.
 In recent years, the dwindling interest in performance arts within Yose has resulted in the survival of only a few Yose theatres.
 Consequently, the overall Yose industry faces challenging business conditions as it contends with changing entertainment preferences.